 As time passed, the flames of worry and concern continued to be fanned across society by the never-ending 24-hour news cycle.
-It is this media driven news cycle, which sensationalizes such tragedies as swine flu, avian influenza, Ebola, increased crime, repeated terrorist attacks, financial upheaval, etc., with non-stop round-the-clock coverage.
-Because of the fear from the sensationalized news stories, many more people are becoming concerned for their future safety and security, and are preparing for adversity.
+It is this media-driven news cycle, which sensationalizes such tragedies as swine flu, avian influenza, Ebola, increased crime, repeated terrorist attacks, financial upheaval, etc., with non-stop round-the-clock coverage.
+Because of the fear of the sensationalized news stories, many more people are becoming concerned for their future safety and security, and are preparing for adversity.
 As a result, the prepper ranks continue to swell as it has at no other time in the modern history of prepping.

 Never forget, you’re just one prep away.

 If you have any other thoughts or questions about the history of prepping, please leave a comment below.

 Thanks for Reading This Post on the History of Prepping!

 To carry on the discussion and ask questions:

 - Subscribe on iTunes or through your preferred podcasting app.

 - Leave an honest rating or review on iTunes.
 They help and make a difference.

 - Like the Mind4Survival Facebook page.